palmerc/filemon/README.md

 The original can be found at [http://newosxbook.com/ios](http://newosxbook.com/ios/ios.html)

-The key difference between this and what you find on his website is that this compiles.
+The key difference between this and what you find on his website is that this compiles with the help of the missing dependencies.
 In addition, I've added a CMake file, but more importantly a toolchain file that will allow you to compile this for macOS and iOS.

 ### Compilation with CMake